๐Ÿดโ€โ˜ ๏ธIntro to International Relations

 Why This Matters

-International law isn't just a set of abstract rules—it's the framework that explains why states cooperate, when they can legally use force, and how the international system maintains order without a world government.
-You're being tested on your ability to understand the tension between state sovereignty and collective norms, the mechanisms that enforce compliance, and the exceptions that prove the rules.
-These concepts appear constantly in questions about intervention, treaty compliance, human rights, and the legitimacy of international institutions.
+International law is the framework that explains why states cooperate, when they can legally use force, and how the international system maintains order without a world government.
+You'll be tested on your ability to understand the tension between state sovereignty and collective norms, the mechanisms that enforce compliance, and the exceptions that prove the rules.
+These concepts show up constantly in questions about intervention, treaty compliance, human rights, and the legitimacy of international institutions.

 Foundational Principles of the State System